-CNFA’s project is funded through a USAID Farmer-to-Farmer Leader with Associates award and is focused on connecting farmers to vital inputs, services, and local partners.
-By improving livestock productivity and competitiveness, enhancing trade and marketing, adding value to livestock products, influencing policy, and promoting strategies for mitigating drought, CNFA is increasing incomes and food security for at least 50,000 households, creating 600 new jobs and facilitating access to credit to catalyze trade, production, and value-adding activities.
+The CNFA implemented project was funded through a USAID Farmer-to-Farmer Leader with Associates award and was part of the U.S. Government’s Feed the Future Initiative.
+KDLDP aimed to connect farmers to vital inputs, services, and local partners.
+By improving livestock productivity and competitiveness, enhancing trade and marketing, adding value to livestock products, influencing policy, and promoting strategies for mitigating drought, CNFA increased incomes and food security for households, created new jobs and facilitated access to credit to catalyze trade, production, and value-adding activities.

 - Improved incomes and food security for more than 25,490 rural households.